XOOMAR

 ESMA’s concern is that this structure can look a lot like a binary option, especially where the payout is a fixed amount or nothing and depends on a future event.
 Under EU rules, that matters because binary options are already subject to national product intervention measures that restrict retail access.

-The regulator’s warning lands as prediction markets have expanded across both crypto and traditional finance.
+The regulator’s warning lands as prediction markets have expanded across both crypto markets and traditional finance.
 CoinDesk reported that Kalshi and Polymarket have been discussed as potential M&A targets as operational boundaries blur between exchanges, brokerages and sportsbooks.
 Kalshi was valued at $22 billion in its latest funding round, while Jump Trading has moved to take small stakes in Kalshi and Polymarket in exchange for liquidity provision.

 That growth is exactly why the classification fight now matters.
 If a product is treated as entertainment, it faces one set of rules.
 If it is treated as a derivative, it falls into a much stricter regime.